farandead/Litigate/README.md

 ### Prerequisites
 Before setting up Litigate, ensure you have:
-- An OpenAI API key.
+- An OpenAI API key or a LLAMA model downloaded on the device.
 - Python 3.11 or newer installed.
 - Conda as your environment manager.